RezaTaheri01/dragon-ball/README.md

  2022.1.24f1

 # Exe
- There is an executable file in Game folder
+ There are executable releases in Releases section
 #
 ![Dragon_Ball](https://github.com/user-attachments/assets/f6bc7390-2f32-4230-8a12-dbeafc6a6005)